Whale Beaching Theories To Explain Why Whales Mass Beach

 The problem with this theory is that there is a far better way to explain why the pod appears to be following a leader.

-Suppose the pod is injured in some fashion that caused them to loss their acoustic sense of direction.
-Never mind the exact injury, just follow along assuming that the pod is lost.
+Suppose the pod is injured in some fashion that caused them to lose their acoustic sense of direction.
+Never mind the exact injury, just follow along assuming that the pod has lost its ability to echonavigate.

 Hungry oceanic sharks are drawn to the injury pod by the smell of blood, urine, feces, and body fluids deposited in the water by the overly-stressed whales.
 The sharks can even feel the whale’s heart beat from a hundred feet away.
 Sharks have been predators of whales for millions of years.
 They know when a pod is in trouble; they swim behind them, down current where the smell of body fluids is the strongest.
 They are waiting to rip apart any slow swimmer that falls behind.
 In other words, sharks will cull the weakest whales and dolphins long before they reach the beach.
 Only those pod members with slight physical injuries will survive long enough to strand and escape the sharks.